PlayFab/MpsPowershell/MpsPowershell/docs/New-PfTitleMultiplayerServerQuotaChange.md

   - `NewCoreLimit <Single>`: New quota core limit for the given vm family/region.
   - `Region <String>`: Region to change.
   - `VMFamily <String>`: Virtual machine family to change.

+CREATETITLEMULTIPLAYERSERVERSQUOTACHANGEREQUEST <ICreateTitleMultiplayerServersQuotaChangeRequest>: Creates a request to change a title's multiplayer server quotas.
+  - `Changes <ICoreCapacityChange[]>`: Changes to make to the titles cores quota.
+    - `NewCoreLimit <Single>`: New quota core limit for the given vm family/region.
+    - `Region <String>`: Region to change.
+    - `VMFamily <String>`: Virtual machine family to change.
+  - `[ChangeDescription <String>]`: A brief description of the requested changes.
+  - `[ContactEmail <String>]`: Email to be contacted by our team about this request.
+Only required when a request is not approved.
+  - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).
+  - `[Notes <String>]`: Additional information about this request that our team can use to better understand the requirements.
+  - `[StartDate <String>]`: When these changes would need to be in effect.
+Only required when a request is not approved.

 ## RELATED LINKS